mdarm/m4-competition-approaches/README.md

 - [ ] **Implementations**
 	- [ ] RNN Benchmark (Michael)
-		- [ ] Thoroughly read, and understand, paper
+		- [x] Thoroughly read, and understand, paper
-   	  	- [ ] Implement code in PyThon
+   	  	- [ ] Implement code in PyTorch
     	  	- [ ] Take notes on results and assess overall approach
     	  	- [ ] Create `README.md` part
 - [ ] **Putting it all together**